insure logo

 What happens if your house burns down due to fireworks?

 If your home catches on fire from fireworks, your homeowners insurance policy will cover any property damage or destruction as long as you live in a state where fireworks are legal.
-Your structural coverage will take care of claims for damage to your own home.
+Your dwelling coverage will take care of claims for damage to your own home.

 Does homeowners insurance cover fire damage to a neighbor’s property?